- How is childhood leukemia treated?

 Targeted therapy for childhood leukemia

 In recent years, new drugs that target specific parts of cancer cells have been developed.
 These targeted drugs work differently from standard chemotherapy drugs.
 They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
-Some of these drugs may be useful in certain cases of childhood leukemia.
+Some of these drugs can be useful in certain childhood leukemias.

-Nearly all children with chronic myeloid leukemia (CML) have this abnormal chromosome in their leukemia cells known as the Philadelphia chromosome.
+For instance, nearly all children with chronic myeloid leukemia (CML) have an abnormal chromosome in their leukemia cells known as the Philadelphia chromosome.
 Targeted drugs such as imatinib (Gleevec) and dasatinib (Sprycel) specifically attack cells that have this chromosome.
 These drugs are very effective at controlling the leukemia for long periods of time in most of these children, although it’s not yet clear if the drugs can help cure CML.

 These drugs are taken daily as pills.
 Possible side effects include diarrhea, nausea, muscle pain, fatigue, and skin rashes.
 These are generally mild.
 A common side effect is swelling around the eyes or in the hands or feet.
 Some studies suggest this fluid buildup may be caused by the drugs’ effects on the heart.
 Other possible side effects include lower red blood cell and platelet counts at the start of treatment.
 These drugs might also slow a child’s growth, especially if used before puberty.

 Last Medical Review: 04/17/2015